Class of September 2009

 Alasdair comes from a fishing family who live in Aultbea, a village in the North West of Scotland.
 He has always enjoyed working with wood and is very interested in boats, in particular traditionally built wooden boats.
 Alasdair first contacted the Academy when he was fourteen.
 Now he is seventeen we felt that Alasdair was an excellent exception to the ’18 years and over’ rule.
 After the course Alasdair will continue working on boats and hopes to one day own his own boat yard at home.

 Ben has worked as a snowboarding instructor in California and loves the outdoors.
 He plays the violin, mandolin and piano.
 After finishing an apprenticeship in pattern making, which gave him some experience of working with wood, Ben wanted to learn more and get some excellent practical skills that he can use in boat or furniture making…or both.
-Ben’s dog, Carter, is a regular visitor to the Academy where he is working on the skill of slipping his collar undetected as an art form.

 Like many people Dom fell into jobs with no idea